imgix/imgix.js/README.md

 * If you are using [Base64 variant params](https://docs.imgix.com/apis/url#base64-variants) and need IE <= 9 support, we recommend using a polyfill for `atob`/`btoa`, such as [Base64.js](https://github.com/davidchambers/Base64.js).
 * By default, browsers that don't support [`srcset`](http://caniuse.com/#feat=srcset), [`sizes`](http://caniuse.com/#feat=srcset), or [`picture`](http://caniuse.com/#feat=picture) will gracefully fall back to the default `img` `src` when appropriate.
 If you want these browsers to display responsive images in these cases instead, we recommend using [Picturefill](https://github.com/scottjehl/picturefill).

-<a name="development-and-meta"></a>
+<a name="meta"></a>
-## Development / Meta
+## Meta

-Drift was made by [imgix](http://imgix.com).
+imgix.js was made by [imgix](http://imgix.com).
 It's licensed under the BSD 2-Clause license (see the [license file](https://github.com/imgix/imgix.js/blob/master/LICENSE.md) for more info).
 Any contribution is absolutely welcome, but please review the [contribution guidelines](https://github.com/imgix/imgix.js/blob/master/CONTRIBUTING.md) before getting started.